subquery/subql-solana/docs/tutorials_examples/module-1.md

 Readability is not a concern here as you will probably have some front end code to consume and parse this JSON response.

-## Summary
+### Summary

-In this SubQuery hosted quick start we showed how quick and easy it was to take a Subql project and deploy it to [SubQuery Projects](https://project.subquery.network) where all the infrastructure is provided for your convenience.
+In this SubQuery hosted module we showed how quick and easy it was to take a SubQuery project and deploy it to [SubQuery Projects](https://project.subquery.network) where all the infrastructure is provided for your convenience.
 There is an inbuilt playground for running various queries as well as an API endpoint for your code to integrate with.